-Option to purchase additional shares
+Option to purchase additional securities

-The underwriter has an option to purchase up to an additional 757,576 shares of our common stock at the public offering price, less underwriting discounts and commissions, to cover overallotments, if any.
-The underwriter may exercise this option for a period of 30 days from the date of this prospectus.
+The underwriter has the option to purchase up to an additional 903,614 shares of our common stock at a purchase per share and/or common warrants to purchase up to an aggregate of 903,614 shares of common stock at a purchase price of \$0.01 per common warrant with an exercise price of \$ per share, less underwriting discounts and commissions.
+The underwriter can exercise this option at any time within 30 days from the date of this prospectus.

-Common stock to be outstanding after this offering
+immediately after this offering